saeedaghabozorgi/SETI1/README.md

 This repository includes 3 parts:
 ### 1. Preparing dataset
   * **Converting images to binary files using Numpy (SETI_img_to-binary.ipynb)**
+      * In this notebook we read the Basic 4 dataset and convert signals into a binary file.
+Also, we split data into train/test datasets.
   * **Optional: Converting images to binary files using Spark (SETI_img_to_binary_spark.ipynb)**
       * In this notebook we read the Basic 4 dataset through Spark, and convert signals into a binary file.
+It is an optional notebook and you dont have to run it if you have already converted the images to binary files.
 ### 2. Classification
-- Classification of images using CCN on Single GPU (SETI_CNN_Tf_SingleGpu.ipynb)
+ * **Classification of images using CCN on Single GPU (SETI_CNN_Tf_SingleGpu.ipynb)**
-- Classification of images using CCN on Multi GPU (SETI_CNN_Tf_MultiGpu.ipynb) in case you have access to an environment with multiple GPUs
-### 3. Prediction
-- Use the trained model for prediciton (SETI_prediction.ipynb)

-### SETI_img_to_binary_spark.ipynb (Signal to Binary Files (Train&Test) using Spark)

-### SETI_img_to-binary.ipynb (Signal to Binary Files (Train&Test) )
-In this notebook we read the Basic 4 dataset and convert signals into a binary file.
-The format of output binary file is same as MNIST.

-###  SETI_CNN_Tf_SingleGpu.ipynb (SETI Signal Classification on PowerAI with Single GPU)
-In this Notebook, we will use the famous [SETI Dataset](https://github.com/setiQuest/ML4SETI/) to build a Convolutional Neural Networks capable to perform signals classification.
+     * In this Notebook, we will use the famous [SETI Dataset](https://github.com/setiQuest/ML4SETI/) to build a Convolutional Neural Networks capable to perform signals classification.
 CNN will say, with some associated error, what type of signal is the presented input.
-In our case, as we are running this notebook on [IBM PowerAI](http://cocl.us/SETI-NIMBIX-PowerAI), you hvae access to multi GPU, but we use one of the GPUs in this notebook, for the sake of simplicity.
+     * In our case, as we are running this notebook on [IBM PowerAI](http://cocl.us/SETI-NIMBIX-PowerAI), you hvae access to multi GPU, but we use one of the GPUs in this notebook, for the sake of simplicity.

-###  SETI_CNN_Tf_MultiGpu.ipynb (SETI Signal Classification on PowerAI with Multi GPU)
+ * **Optional: Classification of images using CCN on Multi GPU (SETI_CNN_Tf_MultiGpu.ipynb)**
-This Notebook, builds a Convolutional Neural Networks, but using multi GPUs.
+     * This Notebook, builds a Convolutional Neural Networks, but using multi GPUs.
 You will use IBM PowerAI with multiple GPU to train the model in parallel manner.
+     * You can run this notebook in case you have access to an environment with multiple GPUs.

-###  SETI_prediction.ipynb
+### 3. Prediction
+* **Use the trained model for prediciton (SETI_prediction.ipynb)**
-In this notebook you can load a pre-trained model and predict the signal class.
+     * In this notebook you can load a pre-trained model and predict the signal class.

 ### Performance
 Convelutional Neural Network involves a lot of matrix and vector multiplications that can parallelized, so GPUs can overperform, because GPUs were designed to handle these kind of matrix operations in parallel!